 If you’re headed out on a La Jolla kayak tour in the winter months, a wetsuit—which can also be rented at Everyday California—is a smart option especially if you’re snorkeling.

 Whatever you do, wear sunscreen even on a cloudy day as the water reflects the sun’s rays.

 Good to Know

 The Everyday California guides did an excellent job of keeping the group together as we were a mix of ages and abilities.

 The 90-minute tour was broken up with a few stops along the way, so it was possible to rest.
 Kayaking is fantastic exercise, so my arms were a bit sore the next day but nothing too outrageous.

-You will need more than two hours of parking which can be sourced in the nearby residential neighborhood where there are no limitations on street parking.
+You will need more than two hours of parking, which can be sourced in the nearby residential neighborhood with no limitations on street parking.
 Avenida de la Playa is limited to two hours at the most, and you may not park in private lots.
 Parking tickets are distributed with frequency in La Jolla so getting one is likely if you’re not careful.
 During peak season, consider booking a morning tour before the crowds come and parking becomes even more difficult.

 You don’t need to know how to swim!
 The risk of tipping over is low.
 Plus, you’ll be wearing a life jacket.

 Kids ages 6 and over can take this tour.
 Keep in mind that you might be doing most of the paddling with young kids in the boat.
 The paddles are large and rowing properly does require some coordination between the two passengers.